-We argue that the fiscal multiplier of government purchases is increasing in the size of the spending shock: more expansionary government spending shocks generate larger multipliers and more contractionary shocks generate smaller multipliers.
-We empirically document this pattern across time, countries, and modes of financing.
-We propose a neoclassical mechanism that hinges on the relationship between fiscal shocks, their form of financing, and the response of labor supply across the wealth distribution.
-An incomplete markets model predicts that the aggregate labor supply elasticity is increasing in the spending shock, and this holds regardless of whether shocks are deficit- or balanced-budget financed.
-We show that this mechanism survives the introduction of nominal price rigidities and find evidence for it using micro-data for the US.
+We argue that the fiscal multiplier of government purchases is nonlinear in the size of the spending shock.
+In particular, the multiplier is increasing in the spending shock, with more expansionary government spending shocks generating larger multipliers and more contractionary shocks generating smaller multipliers.
+We document that empirically this holds true across time, countries and types of shocks.
+We then propose a neoclassical mechanism that hinges on the relationship between fiscal shocks, their form of financing, and the response of labor supply across the wealth distribution.
+A neoclassical incomplete markets model predicts that the aggregate labor supply elasticity is increasing in the spending shock, and this holds regardless of whether shocks are deficit- or balanced-budget financed.
+We show this mechanism to still be the driving force of the nonlinear effects of fiscal policy in the presence of nominal price rigidities, and that a HANK model is able to quantitatively reproduce our empirical estimates for the size and range of the multiplier.
+We find evidence for our mechanism using micro-data for the US.

-Keywords: Fiscal Multipliers, Nonlinearity, Asymmetry, Heterogeneous Agents JEL Classification: E21, E62, H50
+Keywords: Fiscal Multipliers, Nonlinearity, Asymmetry, Heterogeneous Agents JEL Classification: E21; E62; H50